We don't promote Chaos. We preserve it.

 In 2016, Cleveland guitarist Gary Siperko (who also is a member of Rocket From The Tombs) joined the band and toured in America with the Coed Jail! lineup.

 As the recording of 20 Years In A Montana Missile Silo proceeded through the autumn of 2016, Kristof Hahn, from The Swans, became involved.
 For a number of years he had been a regular visitor to the Ubu dressing room.
 After hearing early recordings of the material, he wrote to David, "Gives me goosebumps.
 I would like to be involved in even a small way."
-He appears on all tracks playing steel guitar.
+He appears on tracks playing steel guitar.

 The Pere Ubu Moon Unit played some European festivals over the summer of 2016.
 Over the next two years, Ubu returned on several occasions to Europe.
 A return to the USA remains impossible under current American visa restrictions - several members of the band being British.
 Between 2016 and 2018, David Thomas died twice.
 The Long Goodbye was released in 2019.